cdl-geneseo/geneseo-dictionary/C/Chode.md

 # Chode

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Chode

 Created by  Zachary Arthur, last modified on Nov 24, 2008

 Noun: A penis that is wider than it is long; &quot;Ew I bet that guy has a chode.&quot;